About Reed Switch Developments Corp: What is a Reed Switch?

 We invite you to learn more about Reed Switch Developments Corp. and our core product offering, a magnetic based reed switch sensor.
 We’ll begin with answering a very common question, “What is a reed switch?”

-A Reed Switch operates by a magnetic field
+As the name implies, a magnetic Reed Switch operates by a magnetic field.

-Like any electrical switch, a reed switch is a device used to control the flow of electricity.
-If a reed switch is open, electricity does not flow; if the switch is closed, electricity flows.
-But unlike most other types of switches, reed switches do not require someone or something to physically operate them.
-Reed switches are operated by the proximity of a magnetic field.
-To change the state of a reed switch from open to closed, or vice versa, a source of magnetic energy merely needs to pass near enough to the switch to cause actuation.
-The source of magnetic energy, or actuator, is usually just a simple magnet.
-Because of this, reed switches are often also referred to as magnetic switches, proximity switches or proximity sensors.
+Like any other type of electrical switch, a magnetic reed switch is used to control the flow of electricity.
+If the contact of a magnetic reed switch is open, electricity cannot flow.
+If the magnetic reed switch is closed, electricity can flow.
+Unlike most other types of mechanical switches, however, magnetic reed switches themselves do not require someone, or something, including but not limited to external power sources, to physically operate them.
+The magnetic reed sensors, switches and actuator products offered by Reed Switch Developments Corp. are designed to operate by the proximity of a magnetic field.
+In order to change the state of a magnetic reed switch from open to closed, or vice versa, as to allow the flow of electricity, a source of magnetic energy merely needs to pass just near enough to the magnetic reed switch in order to cause the required level of actuation.
+The source of the magnetic energy, or the actuator, is usually just a simple magnet that is designed to be seamlessly paired with the switch, or sensor.

-Reed Switches may be actuated through non-ferrous materials
+magnetic Reed Switches may be actuated through non-ferrous materials.

-Reed switches can be actuated through non-ferrous (non-magnetic) materials, such as wood, aluminum, plastic and stainless steel, as long as the magnetic field of the actuator is strong enough to reach the switch through the thickness of the material.
-This means that a reed switch can be enclosed, or hidden, within a sealed environment and actuated from outside without compromising the switch, protected components or materials inside the enclosure.
+Magnetic reed switches, or magnetic reed sensors, can also be actuated through non-ferrous (non-magnetic) materials, including wood, aluminum, plastic, or stainless steel, so long as the magnetic field of the chosen actuator is strong enough to reach the switch through the thickness of the material.
+What this means is that a magnetic reed switch may be kept enclosed, or hidden, within a sealed environment.
+The magnetic reed switch, or magnetic reed sensor, may therefore be externally actuated without compromising the effectiveness of the switch, other protected components, or any other materials that are otherwise located inside of the enclosure.

-Reed Switches may also be used with ferrous metals
+magnetic Reed Switches may be used with ferrous metals.